solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/websockets.md

 ---
 title: Websockets
 weight: 40
-description: Learn how to configure Websockets support in Gloo
+description: Learn how to configure Websockets support in Gloo Edge
 ---

 Websockets is a protocol allowing full-duplex communication through a single TCP connection.
-Gloo _enables websocket upgrades by default_ without any additional configuration changes.
+Gloo Edge _enables websocket upgrades by default_ without any additional configuration changes.
 This document will show how to fine tune the websocket support as needed.

 ---